HU-DIPO/DecisionMiningFuzzy/back-end/README.md

-# INNO 2021 Backend Repository
+# Decision Mining Fuzzy Backend Repository

 This repository can either be installed and used as a Python module or as a decision mining API.